What Goes Where - Recology American Canyon

 Plants:

-• All plant debris, including flowers, leaves, weeds, and
+• Plant debris, including flowers, leaves, weeds, branches

 • Tree trimmings (less than 6” in diameter and 4’ long)